<img src="https://www.companydetailscompany.com/797693.png" style="display:none;">

 Purpose

 So what else are people looking for from a broader employee experience point of view?
-Employees like to work for organisations that are purpose-driven and live corporate values that align to their personal ones.
-They want to be part of driving change and seeing the impact their job has in helping the organisation to achieve its mission – it’s all about alignment to a greater purpose.
+Employees like to work for organizations that are purpose-driven and live corporate values that align to their personal ones.
+They want to be part of driving change and seeing the impact their job has in helping the organization to achieve its mission – it’s all about alignment to a greater purpose.

 A positive culture of belonging